jordandub1/readme-generator/output/README.md

   ```

   ## Usage
   You will need to utilize the Inquirer package for this application.
 Be sure to answer all of the questions to generate a complete, professional README.md.
-Please click the link below for a demo:
+Please [click here](https://www.google.com) for a demo.
   ## License
   This project is covered under the Apache 2.0 license.
 Visit the following link for more information on this license: [Apache 2.0](https://opensource.org/licenses/Apache-2.0)